webgeodatavore/awesome-projections/README.md

 ### C / C++

 [proj.4](http://proj4.org) is a standard Unix filter function which converts geographic longitude and latitude coordinates into cartesian coordinates (and vice versa), and it is a C API for software developers to include coordinate transformation in their own software.
+[GDAL (Geospatial Data Abstraction Library)](http://gdal.org) is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source license by the Open Source Geospatial Foundation.
+Although it's purpose is related to spatial data formats, it also manage well projections changes for raster and vector formats.

 ### Java